-- ▼ The hybrid work environment is changing what an office looks like.
-Commercial office space is becoming more decentralized with satellite offices to reduce commute times. - Designers are working and experimenting with office design to solve how to work collaboratively with staff in person and remote. - Remodeling existing offices is increasing as the demand for new mixed-use office space wanes. - The lag in demand of office space is causing landlords to be extremely cautious with needed upgrades. - Developers and investors are evaluating what the office of the future looks like including unique amenity offerings, extensive indoor-outdoor workspace, and flexible core and shells to accommodate a variety of future uses beyond traditional office. - For the few new office projects, developers are continuing to focus on niche markets like mixeduse, life science, medical, and public private partnerships with various governmental agencies.
+- The hybrid work environment is changing what an office looks like.
+Commercial office space is becoming more decentralized with satellite offices to reduce commute times. - Obsigners are working and experimenting with office design to solve how to work collaboratively with staff in person and remote. - Remodeling existing offices is increasing as the demand for new mixed-use office space wanes. - The lag in demand of office space is causing landlords to be extremely cautious with needed upgrades. - Developers and investors are evaluating what the office of the future looks like including unique amenity offerings, extensive indoor-outdoor workspace, and flexible core and shells to accommodate a variety of future uses beyond traditional office. - With an emphasis on quality, the form of new product is causing landlords with Class B and C properties to look at possible office-to-residential conversions given the local need for more housing. - So For the few new office projects, developers are continuing to focus on niche markets like mixeduse, life science, medical, and public private partnerships with various governmental agencies.